 How Do the Types of Gears Play a Role?

-There are plenty of different types of gears that you might use in your transmission.
-These gears are made from different materials and have a variety of shapes and sizes that play a role in how they rotate and the amount of force that is created.
+There are plenty of different types of gear that you might use in your transmission.
+These gears are made from other materials and have a variety of shapes and sizes that play a role in how they rotate and the amount of force that is created.

-Here are a few different kinds of gears you should know about:
+Here are a few different kinds of gear you should know about:

-Figure out whether you need steel or aluminum gears, and consider the type of transmission that you’re buying them for.
+Determine whether you need steel or aluminium gears, and consider the type of transmission you’re buying them for.

 What Can You Do to Get the Best From Your Gears?

 Finally, take the time to get help and service from a transmission expert that can assist you with maintenance.
-Maintaining your transmission often boils down to inspecting and taking care of the gears, so that they don’t corrode, are properly lubricated, and are able to complete however many revolutions are necessary.
+Maintaining your transmission often boils down to inspecting and caring for the gears so they don’t rust, are adequately lubricated, and can complete however many revolutions are necessary.

-If you need to replace any gears, start by looking into the year, make, and model of your vehicle, and get to know the type of transmission that you’re buying them for.
+If you need to replace any gears, look into the year, make, and model of your vehicle, and get to know the type of transmission you’re buying them for.
 Take the time to shop for some gear clusters that will serve your vehicle.

 A Study of Gear Ratios

-These tips explain what you should know about gear ratios and how they apply to the machines that you use.
-Transmission work is one of the best steps you can take when you’re looking into getting the most from your vehicle, and understanding gear ratio will steer you in the right direction.
+These tips explain what you should know about gear ratios and how they apply to your machines.
+Transmission work is one of the best steps to take when getting the most from your vehicle, and understanding the gear ratio will steer you in the right direction.

-Check out our other articles to learn more about automobiles and machinery and industrial processes.
+Check out our other articles to learn more about automobiles, machinery, and industrial processes.